h-sutiwas/mlops-journey/README.md

 # mlops-journey
-My learning journey through MLOps Zoomcamp from DataTalksClub, I welcome everyone to check this repo.
+My learning journey through the MLOps Zoomcamp from DataTalksClub, I welcome everyone to check this repo.
 This repository focuses on the implementation of MLOps for machine learning workflows.
 It will covers these different keys below:

 1. Creating a reproducible development environment.
 2. Automate the data preprocessing and data training pipelines.